5 reasons to run on a treadmill

 - Your own personal coach.
 When you run outdoors, you never really get a full idea of what you actually accomplished.
 Sure, you can use pedometers and smart watches to receive time and distance data on your run once you’ve completed it.
 With a treadmill, though, you receive constant feedback right in front of you in real time.
 Top of the line treadmills, such as those built by NordicTrack, can even offer effective training programmes according to your personal objectives—acting like a virtual coach along your entire course.

-- Safe along the route.
+- Less frustration on your route.
 When you run outdoors you often have to share the road with vehicles or cross paths with unfriendly dogs.
-Any seasoned jogger will know what that can be like.
-With your own treadmill, however, you can train in total safety, without worries about pollution, unsafe drivers, or pesky, slow pedestrians in your way.
+Any seasoned jogger will know what that can be like and sometimes it can be much simpler to hop on your treadmill rather than to take on all these challenges.

 - Easy refueling.
 You can’t train without rehydrating.
 With a treadmill, you don’t need to carry a bottle while you run.
 Just place it on the treadmill, within easy reach, and run without worries.